Do I always pay pension charges?

 The exact charging structure frequently varies between providers.
 However, generally these two charges are what you should look out for.
 Charges usually come in the form of a percentage fee (more rarely a fixed fee) and are taken out of your pension fund every year.

-If you’ve taken ongoing advice, you should notice an ‘advice fee’ which you would need to add on to your total annual provider charge to get a total amount.
+If you’ve taken ongoing service, you should notice an ‘advice fee’ which you would need to add on to your total annual provider charge to get a total amount.

 Total provider charge + advice charge = total annual pension charge